 - Research

 - Collaborative learning

 - Case studies

 - Problem-based learning

-- Study visits
+- Study /site visits

 Attendance at the regular teaching workshops is highly recommended.
 This regular teaching programme is the backbone of the learning process for the Henley Corporate MBA whilst also providing a supportive atmosphere for the working manager.
 On-line learning resources extend the workshop interaction, providing resources that outline core theory and content or provide supplementary activities to embed learning.
-Text based resources will be interspersed with multimedia materials containing video and audio files that include case examples from industry and individual organisations.
+Text based resources will be interspersed with multi-CP-PS-6A, August 2011 media materials containing video and audio files that include case examples from industry and individual organisations.
 On-line resources will be made available at the start of a module.
 To get full value from face-to-face events, participants are expected to familiarise themselves with the relevant study material before attending.
 In addition there will be further suggestions for directed and self-directed study after workshops and in the tutor-monitored on-line discussion forums.